Building Successful Teams and Team Leaders (LD314)

 Managers or leaders who are attempting to create higher levels of employee involvement through less directive, more "facilitative" leadership strategies; this includes managers, supervisors, group leaders, team leaders, project leaders, and facilitators who work with others in these types of position.

-Lisa Csencsits, Associate Director in Human Capital Development at Cornell University, ILR, is responsible for the design, development and delivery of customized learning and capability development programs.
+Lisa Csencsits, Associate Director for Executive Education at Cornell University, ILR, is responsible for the design, development and delivery of customized learning and capability development programs.
 Ms. Csencsits, as an Organizational Development Practitioner, leverages her experience working with large privately and publicly held companies, as well as her research and educational expertise to provide programs grounded in theory with practical solutions to enhance participant learning and professional development.
 Ms. Csencsits's expertise includes implementing effective, innovative and sustainable interventions to enhance organizational performance, individual and team development.
 Lisa's work has included establishing talent management processes for greater efficiency and results, delivering learning programs aimed at building strategic leadership, working alongside management and leaders to identify and define the necessary capabilities needed to perform effectively in their functions and creating unique career development opportunities to support both organizational needs and employee growth.
 Over the years, Lisa has also been actively involved in partnering to present and publish research in the field of Industrial/Organizational Psychology.
 Lisa holds a B.A.
 In Psychology from Adelphi University and a M.A. in Industrial/Organizational Psychology from Hofstra University.